willfindlay/honors-thesis/thesis/thesis.md

 \label{methodology-section}

-Since ebpH's kernelspace functionality resides in system call hooks, we can get an idea of what overhead it imposes on the system by running macro- and micro-benchmarks on the time required to make system calls.
+Since ebpH's kernelspace functionality resides in system call hooks, we can get an idea of what overhead it imposes on the system by running macro-benchmarks on the time required to make system calls.
 Initially, I planned to use `syscount` [@syscount] from `bcc-tools` for this purpose, however this tool currently has a race condition that may affect results due to its use of `BPF_HASH` rather than `BPF_PERCPU_ARRAY` for